The purpose of this guidance

 The purpose of this document is to provide guidance on the selection of responsible childcare volunteering placements.
 It is intended to support our local teams to make informed decisions about the childcare providers they choose to work with and aims to provide a useful set of best practice guidelines to other organizations working with childcare providers.
-It also seeks to inform current and future IVHQ volunteers about the criteria that guides our decision-making when we’re considering childcare volunteer placements.
+It also seeks to inform current and future IVHQ volunteers about the criteria that guides our decision making when we are considering childcare volunteer placements.

-The guidelines included in this document have been developed in consultation with IVHQ staff and partners throughout Asia and are designed to complement IVHQ’s Child and Vulnerable Adults Protection Policy.
+The guidelines have been developed in consultation with IVHQ local teams and are designed to complement IVHQ’s Child and Vulnerable Adults Protection Policy.
 For the purpose of this document, we consider a child to be any person aged 16 years or under.

 1. Register with the relevant government bodies